edenbdv/Facebook_App/README.md

 - **JavaScript:** Provides dynamic functionality and interactivity.
 - **React:** Used for building reusable components and managing state efficiently.
 - **HTML & CSS:** Structures and styles the user interface, ensuring a responsive design.

+## Deployment

+### AWS EC2
+- The application is deployed on an Amazon Linux EC2 instance, providing a reliable and scalable cloud infrastructure.
+- Security groups are configured to allow access to required services:
+  - Frontend on port `3000`
+  - Backend on port `12346`
+  - Database on port `27017`
+  - BloomFilter service on port `5555`
+- Ensures high availability with the potential to add more instances or services as needed.

+### Dockerized Setup
+- Entire application stack (frontend, backend, database) is containerized using Docker.
+- Docker Compose orchestrates multiple containers, allowing seamless interaction between services via internal networking.

+### Continuous Integration and Deployment (CI/CD)
+- Incorporated CI/CD pipelines for automated testing, building, and deployment of the bloom-filter service.
+- **GitHub Actions** is used to streamline updates and ensure smooth rollouts:
+  - For every pull request into the main branch, all tests for the bloom-filter service are automatically run.
+  - For every release version of the code, a dockerized version of the service is automatically built and pushed to a private repository on **DockerHub**.

 ## Features